Types of Timber Cladding

 Feather Edge Cladding

-The simpler design of feather edge cladding means there is less need for complicated and costly machining of the timber.
-This saving on construction is then passed on to the consumer as a lower price for the timber itself.
+The simpler design of Feather Edge Cladding means there is less need for complicated and costly machining of the timber.
 The overlapping construction makes it perfect for external cladding as the sloped overlap encourages water runoff due to the effect of gravity.
 Combined with the natural water resistance and minimal shrinkage of oak this ensures little impact from the effects of the seasonal cycle on the cladding.
-Oak feather edge cladding also has a traditional, rustic look that many consumers prefer.

 Shiplap Cladding